Thinking Beyond Borders for Japan

 In addition, starting from 2012, a new reporting requirement for foreign stock-based compensation was introduced.
 The Japanese subsidiary or the Japan branch is required to prepare and submit a statement to report foreign stock-based compensation (Form 9-(3)) to the tax authorities by 31 March of the following year.

 Foreigners who wish to work in Japan must obtain a CoE applied by a sponsor in Japan (e.g. host company or employer).
-Once the Immigration Services Agency in Japan issues the CoE, foreigner will be entitled to apply for a visa at the competent Japanese embassy / consulate in the home country/jurisdiction or the country/jurisdiction of residence.
-The visa application must be filed by the applicant in person and they must enter Japan within 3 months validity of CoE. .
+Once the Immigration Services Agency in Japan issues the CoE, foreigner will be entitled to apply for a visa at the competent Japanese embassy / consulate in the home country or country of residence.
+The visa application must be filed by the applicant in person and they must enter Japan within 3 months validity of CoE.
+(Due to Covid-19, the CoE issued on or after 31 January 2021 is valid for 6 months from the date of issue.)
 The type of visa required is in accordance with the type of CoE based on the purpose of the individual’s entry into Japan.

 Japan has an extensive tax treaty network.
 In addition to Japan’s domestic arrangements that provide relief from international double taxation, Japan has entered double taxation treaties with more than 50 countries/jurisdictions to mitigate double taxation and allow cooperation between Japan and overseas tax authorities in enforcing their respective tax laws.

 Permanent establishment implications

 The Japanese Corporation Tax Law provides three types of permanent establishments: a fixed place of business permanent establishment, a long-term construction project permanent establishment, and an agency permanent establishment.
 There is potential that a permanent establishment of a foreign corporation could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has for the foreign corporation.